 Abstract

 The extent to which genetic interaction (epistasis) contributes to the genetic architecture of human complex traits is expected to be low but remains unknown.
-A common approach to evaluating this question is to perform targeted or hypothesis-free searches of pairwise interactions, using an F-test that evaluates if the interaction terms explain more than the marginal terms alone.
+A common approach to evaluating this question is to perform targeted or hypothesis-free searches of pairwise interactions, using a statistical test that evaluates if a model with the interaction terms explain more genetic variance than that with the marginal terms alone.
 Using results of 501 genetic interactions that we previously reported to influence gene expression, alongside theory and simulations, this paper seeks to explain why the standard approach is unreliable.
-We show that it can lead to increased false discovery rates, that those false discoveries can have high replication rates, and that without sequence level data and assumptions of constant additive effects being met, the problems are difficult to guard against.
+We show that it can lead to increased false discovery rates in both discovery and replication data sets, and that without sequence level data and assumptions of constant additive effects being met, the problems are difficult to guard against.

 Introduction